Bukka White: Folk blues revival

 In 1959, White's recording of "Fixin' to Die Blues" was included on the album The Country Blues, compiled by Samuel Charters for Folkways Records to accompany his book of the same name, and was a key element in the American folk music revival of the late 1950s and early 1960s.
-Bob Dylan included a cover version of the song on his first album, released in March 1962.
-Dylan's cover aided a rediscovery of White in 1963 by guitarist John Fahey and his friend Ed Denson which propelled him into the folk music revival.
+Bob Dylan included a version of the song on his first album, released in March 1962.
+Dylan's rendition aided a rediscovery of White in 1963 by guitarist John Fahey and his friend Ed Denson which propelled him into the folk music revival.
 Fahey and Denson found White when Fahey wrote a letter to White and addressed it to "Bukka White (Old Blues Singer), c/o General Delivery, Aberdeen, Mississippi", assuming from White's song "Aberdeen, Mississippi" that White still lived there.
 The postcard was forwarded to Memphis.
 Fahey and Denson traveled there to meet him, and White and Fahey remained friends for the rest of White's life.

 White went to California later in 1963, where he played at university folklore classes and club gigs.
-He made new recordings of his early songs for the Mississippi Blues: Bukka White album, which Denson and Fahey released on their own Takoma Records.
+He made new recordings of many of his early songs for the Mississippi Blues: Bukka White album, which Denson and Fahey released on their own Takoma Records.
 He also recorded new material for two LPs, Bukka White: Sky Songs Vol. 1 and Vol. 2, released on Chris Strachwitz's Arhoolie Records.
 Denson became his manager.
 White was at one time also managed by Arne Brogger, an experienced manager of blues musicians.

-White toured North America and Europe for the rest of the 1960s until 1975.
+White toured North America and Europe for the rest of the 1960s and until 1975.
 He was friends with musician Furry Lewis, and the two were recorded (mostly in Lewis's Memphis apartment) by Bob West in 1968 for an album, Furry Lewis, Bukka White & Friends: Party!
 At Home, released on the Arcola label.
 White recorded two more albums in the 1970s.

 White played National resonator guitars in an open tuning, typically with a slide.
 He was one of the few, along with Skip James, to use a crossnote tuning in E minor, which he may have learned, as James did, from Henry Stuckey.
 He also played piano, but less adeptly.

 He died of cancer in Memphis on 26 February 1977.